 Kristina Frye is a Fulbright Fellow and visiting researcher affiliated with the Department of Political Science at Babes-Bolyai University.
 The focus of her comparative research project is Bulgarian and Romanian high-skilled emigration and return migration from the United States.
 She is particularly interested in institutional factors affecting migration decisions and policy addressing returnees and the diaspora.
 Kristina is originally from Maryland and holds a BA in International Politics and Economics from Middlebury.

 Daniela Angi is a researcher in the Department of Political Science, Faculty of Political, Administrative and Communication Sciences, Babes Bolyai University, Cluj-Napoca, Romania.
-She is also a member of the Center for the Study of Democracy, a research center affiliated to the Political Science Department, since 2008.
 Daniela Angi has a PhD in Sociology from the Institute of Philosophy and Sociology at the Polish Academy of Sciences, Warsaw Poland.
-The chief research topic that grounded Dr. Angis research activity is civil society and the related issues of social capital and civic engagement.
-In addition, her recent research (scientific and applied) covers issues related to citizenship and various sub topics related to education (civic education, education for a democratic citizenship and structural dysfunctions of the education system, such as early school leaving)
+The chief research topic that grounded Dr. Angi’s research activity is civil society and the related issues of social capital and civic engagement of youth.
+In addition, her recent research (scientific and applied) covers issues related to citizenship and various topics related to education (civic education, education for a democratic citizenship and structural dysfunctions of the education system, such as inequalities and early school leaving).

 Florin Fesnic is a researcher at the Center for the Study of Democracy in the Department of Political Science, Babes-Bolyai University Cluj.
 His research interests include civic education, democratization, institutional design, political sociology, voting behavior, political parties and party systems, the determinants and political consequences of modernization, political paradoxes, and scientometrics.
-His recent publications include “The Democratic-Liberal Party as a Successful Catch-All Party” (2011), in Ronald King & Paul Sum (eds.), Romania under Băsescu, Lexington Books, and “Can Civic Education Make a Difference for Democracy?
-Hungary and Poland Compared” (forthcoming, Political Studies, DOI: 10.1111/1467-9248.12215).
+His recent publications include “The Democratic-Liberal Party as a Successful Catch-All Party” (2011), in Ronald King & Paul Sum (eds.), Romania under Băsescu, Lexington Books, “Can Civic Education Make a Difference for Democracy?
+Hungary and Poland Compared” (Political Studies 64, 4, 966-978, DOI: 10.1111/1467-9248.12215) and “This time it’s different?
+Effects of the Eurovision Debate on young citizens” (with Jürgen Maier, Thorsten Faas, Carmen Greab, et al. Journal of European Public Policy 25, 4: 606-629.
+DOI: 10.1080/13501763.2016.1268643)